-Healthy Start for Kids – Las Vegas, NV
+Healthy Start Sleep Apnea Therapy for Children – Las Vegas, NV

 Do you need a children’s dentist who can address your little one’s inability to sleep?
-Maybe they’re suffering from facial abnormalities that stem from a difficulty in being able to breathe through their nose?
-At iSleepSolutions, Dr. Pamela West and her team understand the connection and negative effects inadequate sleep can have on a young child’s development.
+At iSleepSolutions, Dr. Pam West and her team understand the connection and negative effects inadequate sleep can have on a young child’s development.
 From misaligned bites and mouth breathing to behavioral issues and bedwetting, it’s all related.
-Fortunately, she has a new system that will not only improve your child’s ability to breathe freely through their mouth but also address many of the problems associated with poor sleep patterns – Healthy Start for Kids.
+Fortunately, she has a new system that cannot only improve your child’s ability to breathe freely, but also address many of the problems associated with poor sleep patterns – Healthy Start for Kids.
 To learn more about this unique program, contact our office today.

-If your child is experiencing sleep disordered breathing (SDB), you will notice that they have a hard time breathing through their nose and instead, they will become what is known as a “mouth breather.”
-This improper method of breathing can negatively impact their facial development as well as lead to increasing behavioral and social issues as a result.
+If your child is experiencing sleep-disordered breathing (SDB), you will notice that they have a hard time breathing through their nose and instead, they will become what is known as a “mouth breather.”
+This improper method of breathing can negatively impact their facial development as well as lead to behavioral and social issues as a result.

 If a blockage is present within the nasal passageway, this will cause your little one to begin breathing through their mouth, resulting in their tongue repositioning itself in such a way that it causes the lower part of the face to become elongated.
 This creates an uneven balance between the upper and lower areas of the face as they grow.